 How the Marines do it

-The Marine Corps known distance rifle qualification course has worked well for many years partly because the Marines get timely, relevant, necessary & accurate feedback on their shots.
+The Marine Corps known distance rifle qualification course has worked well for the better part of a century.
+How does it produce such consistently good results?
+It works because the Marines get timely, relevant, necessary & accurate feedback on their shots.
 The Marines use this feedback to improve their performance as they practice and during their final day of shooting.
 The process is very effective.

 Hold that thought…

 Are we even hitting the target?

 For years I didn’t think enough about asking people we trained if what we were doing was helpful to them.
 I wrote training plans, developed curriculum, integrated activities and exercises into mundane training, re-imagined some critical training events, etc. I think we were making things better, but I was so wrapped up in making things better, that it only occasionally crossed my mind to ask the question: Are we really making things better?

 Asking that, and a few other key questions, would have provided valuable feedback about how the audience felt & thought about what we were doing.
 In turn we could have used that feedback to re-engage the design & development process and provide a better product that hit the mark a lot more consistently…

 But to get useful feedback, you must take the time to ask the right questions…